wallaby-rails/wallaby-rails/docs/convention.md

 | /admin/people       | Person      |
 | /admin/order::items | Order::Item |

-As the last row illustrated, Wallaby handles namespace slightly different from Rails.
-By using `order::items` instead of `order/items`, URL becomes non-nested and can be recognized by Wallaby's [Resources Router](https://www.rubydoc.info/gems/wallaby/Wallaby/ResourcesRouter).
+As the last row illustrated, Wallaby handles namespace slightly different from Rails when used as admin interface.
+By using `order::items` instead of `order/items`, URL becomes non-nested and can be recognized as a pattern by Wallaby routings.

-See [Declaring Routes](route.md#for-admin-interface) for how to customize the routes when using Wallaby as admin interface.
+See [Admin Interface Routing](route.md#for-admin-interface) for how to mount or add routes when using Wallaby as admin interface.

 ### For General Purpose